-A Victim Advocate is a professionally trained Designated Staff member whose job is to provide support and advocacy to Volunteers who are victims of crime.
+A Victim Advocate from the Office of Victim Advocacy (OVA) is a professionally trained Designated Staff member whose job is to provide support and advocacy to Volunteers who are victims of crime.
 Advocates offer Volunteers information, help represent the Volunteer's perspective in agency decisions, and connect Volunteers to resources.
+Victim Advocate services are available 24/7 and are available to support you at any point during or after your service.